hwanyonyi/IUproject/README.md

 **TESTING THE PIPELINE**
 Before running the pipeline make sure that you have deleted:
   - The weekday_data.json and weekend_data.json files that are located at (mnt/airflow/dags/files/)
-  - DROP the tables generated using Hue query interface using the following command
+  - DROP the tables generated in hive using Hue query interface using the following command
   ```
   DROP TABLE weekday_traffic
   DROP TABLE weekend_traffic
   ```
+  - Using hue, you can also delete the folders weekday and weekend that were created during the test
-  - Empty your mailbox of the notification you recieved earlier in readiness to receive a new notification
+  - Empty your mailbox of the e-mail notification you recieved earlier in readiness to receive a new notification

-Proceed to the user interface of airflow through the link http://localhost:8080 and turn on the transport_data_pipeline DAG
+Proceed to the user interface of airflow through the link http://localhost:8080 and log on as before.
+Turn on the transport_data_pipeline DAG by toggling the button next to the DAG
   - explore different views of the DAG and watch it execute.

 Once you are done watching the pipeline run, you can stop the containers with the followng command